blitnee/classic-arcade-game/README.md

 _A demonstration of object-oriented programming using JavaScript_

+##About
-Recreated the classic arcade game, Frogger, to demonstrate JavaScript object-oriented programming features.
+Recreated the classic arcade game, Frogger, to demonstrate JavaScript object-oriented programming features in conjunction with HTML5 Canvas.

 ##How To Play